BlvckBytes/RazerControl/README.md

 ## Future plans

-- [ ] Add a visual for sending commands
+- [x] Add a visual for sending commands
 - [ ] Make the settings persistent over re-launch
+- [ ] Keeping the right order in dropdown item list